CCNSG Safety Passport Course

 Duration & Assessment

-The CCNSG Passport course lasts for two days.
-At the end of the training all candidates will be assessed with a multiple choice question papers.
+The CCNSG course lasts for two days.
+At the end of the training, all candidates will be assessed with multiple choice question papers.
 In order to pass the candidates will need to achieve 80% on each paper.

-There is no prior learning required, however delegates must have a good understanding of verbal and written English language.
+There is no prior learning required, however, delegates must have a good understanding of the verbal and written English language.

 - National Insurance Number